ibuildthecloud/docker-networking-notes/README.md

 ## Objective

 Docker has various features that have networking implications for both the user and the implementation.
 These concepts are ports, links, and the networking mode defined by `--net`.
-These features have been piece meal added to Docker to address specific needs.
+These features have been piecemeal added to Docker to address specific needs.
 With Docker Networking v2.0 we intend to pull together these features into a more unified model to give application developers a rich language to describe communication between applications.
 As a result of the upgraded networking model, a network will now become a first class object in Docker such that users can create and delete networks and arbitrarily add and remove containers to  the networks.

 ## Concepts